Brief summary of Christianity

 is commonly referred to as Jesus Christ.
 "Jesus" is the Greek form of his

 "Christ" is Greek for "Messiah" or the "anointed one."

 Thus, Jesus Christ is not Yeshua's actual name; it is a combination of a

 translation of his first name and a statement of his role.|

 Yeshua appears to have been born

 sometime in the

 Christians are divided about the location of his birth.
-Contenders are Bethlehem in Judea,
+The main contenders are Bethlehem in Judea,

 Christians believe that he was born of a virgin because of references in the Gospel.